lingo/inkscape_onionskin/README.md

 5. Repeat the above step several times in order to have 4-5 layers
 6. Now select a layer and run the plugin
 7. You should now see that the other layers are 'ghosted'
-8. Each time you change layers, run the plugin to onionskin previous 'frames' (i.e. layers) (see [Keyboard shortcuts](#user-content-keyboard-shortcuts) to make this easier)
+8. Each time you change layers, run the plugin to onionskin previous 'frames' (i.e. layers) (see [Keyboard shortcuts](#keyboard-shortcuts) to make this easier)

 ## Keyboard shortcuts

-You can assign a keyboard shortcut to this plugin to make your life easier.
+You can assign a keyboard shortcut to these plugin to make your life easier.
 To do this, you can copy the `default.xml` file from this package into the inkscape *keys* directory and change the key as desired.

 The keys directory should be: